didil/inhooks/README.md

 Inhooks listens to HTTP webhooks and saves the messages to Redis.
 A processing module retrieves the messages and sends them reliably to the defined targets.

 ## Features
-- Receives HTTP Webhooks and saves to queue
+- Receive HTTP Webhooks and save them to a Redis database
 - Fanout messages to multiple HTTP targets
 - Fast, concurrent processing
 - Supports delayed processing